apecloud/kubeblocks/docs/api_docs/kubeblocks-for-pulsar/configuration/configuration.md

 kbcli cluster describe-config mycluster -n demo
 ```

-From the meta information, the cluster `mycluster` has a configuration file named `my.cnf`.
+From the meta information, the cluster `mycluster` has a configuration file named `broker.conf`.

 You can also view the details of this configuration file and parameters.